ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

     24.2.
 Modify relevant components to leverage VectorStore capabilities 24.3.
 Write integration tests for VectorStore and StateManager interaction

-## Phase 6: Tiered LLM Approach Implementation (New)
+## Phase 6: LLM CLI Integration and Microservice Architecture

-25. Define TieredLLM interface
+25. Set up LLM CLI as a microservice
     25.1.
-Implement methods for processing requests at different tiers 25.2.
-Create concrete implementations for at least two tiers (e.g., GPT-3.5-turbo and GPT-4) 25.3.
-Write unit tests for TieredLLM implementations
+Install and configure LLM CLI
+    25.2.
+Design and implement a RESTful API for the LLM microservice 25.3.
+Implement error handling and logging for the microservice 25.4.
+Set up health checks and monitoring
+26. Develop Go client for LLM microservice
+    26.1.
+Implement HTTP client in Go to communicate with LLM microservice 26.2.
+Create abstraction layer for LLM interactions 26.3.
+Implement error handling and retry mechanisms
-26. Integrate TieredLLM with existing LLM-related components 26.1.
-Update DirectionGenerator to use TieredLLM 26.2.
-Modify SufficiencyEvaluator to leverage tiered approach 26.3.
-Implement logic to determine appropriate LLM tier for different tasks 26.4.
-Write integration tests for TieredLLM integration
+27. Integrate LLM client with existing components 27.1.
+Update DirectionGenerator to use LLM client 27.2.
+Modify SufficiencyEvaluator to use LLM client 27.3.
+Implement logic to utilize different LLM models based on task requirements

-## Phase 7: LLM-Specific Enhancements

-27. Implement LLMOutputFormatter
-28. Implement LLMInteractionManager
+28. Implement LLM-specific enhancements
-29. Implement LLMContextProvider
-30. Implement LLMTaskBreakdown
-31. Implement LLMReasoningPrompter
-32. Integrate LLM-specific components into WorkflowDirector
-33. Enhance SufficiencyEvaluator with LLM components
+    28.1.
+Create prompt templates using LLM CLI's templating system 28.2.
+Implement streaming response handling for long-running tasks 28.3.
+Integrate LLM CLI's caching capabilities
+29. Write comprehensive tests for LLM integration 29.1.
+Unit tests for Go LLM client
+    29.2.
+Integration tests for LLM microservice communication 29.3.
+End-to-end tests for LLM-enhanced workflow

-## Phase 8: Caching and Optimization
+## Phase 7: Performance Optimization and Caching

-34. Implement caching mechanisms for LLM computations
+30. Implement caching mechanisms for LLM computations
-35. Optimize VectorStore usage for quick context retrieval
+31. Optimize VectorStore usage for quick context retrieval
-36. Implement cache invalidation and update strategies
+32. Implement cache invalidation and update strategies
+33. Implement concurrent processing for LLM requests where applicable
-37. Write performance tests and optimize as needed
+34. Write performance tests and optimize as needed

+## Phase 8: Extensibility and Customization

+35. Design and implement plugin system for LLM functionality extension
+36. Create interfaces for integrating new LLM models or services
+37. Implement customization options for prompt templates and interaction patterns
+38. Develop system for integrating domain-specific knowledge into LLM processing

 ## Phase 9: Documentation and Refinement

-38. Implement DocumentationManager
+39. Implement DocumentationManager
-39. Implement ProjectStateReporter
+40. Implement ProjectStateReporter
-40. Implement ContextAwarePromptGenerator
+41. Implement ContextAwarePromptGenerator
-41. Implement CrossReferenceManager
+42. Implement CrossReferenceManager
-42. Refine and optimize all components
+43. Refine and optimize all components
-43. Complete system documentation
+44. Complete system documentation
-44. Conduct final system testing
+45. Conduct final system testing

 This implementation plan follows a DDD and TDD approach, with each component being designed, implemented, and tested incrementally.
-The phases are organized to build up the system from core domain concepts to more complex integrations and LLM-specific enhancements, including the new vector database and tiered LLM approach.
+The phases are organized to build up the system from core domain concepts to more complex integrations and LLM-specific enhancements, including the new vector database and LLM CLI integration.

 Next steps:
 1. Complete the integration tests for WorkflowDirector
 2. Finish implementing the main CLI application
 3. Begin research and implementation of the embedded vector database integration
-4. Start designing the tiered LLM approach
+4. Start setting up the LLM CLI as a microservice